JuliaGNI/EulerLagrange.jl/docs/src/lagrangian.md

 We can also include parametric dependencies in the Lagrangian.
 Consider, for example, a parameter `α` that determines the strength of the potential.

-The easiest way, to account for parameters, is to create a named tuple with typical values for each parameters, e.g.,
+The easiest way, to account for parameters, is to create a named tuple with typical values for each parameter, e.g.,
 ```@example lag
 params = (α = 5.0,)
 ```